NZ to host virtual APEC in 2021

 "We simply couldn't guarantee these people would be able to enter New Zealand without being quarantined."

-Peters said this was a pragmatic decision, given the current circumstances.
+Peters said hosting a virtual event was a pragmatic decision, given the current circumstances.